LightType-Typing/LightType/README.md

 # How will it work?

 LightType consists of a python file.
 Thats it.
 LightType will be launched with a command after downloading the python file.
 More on that when LightType reaches a alpha stage.
 LightType is open source and open to contributions.
+For more info, check out [roadmap.txt](https://github.com/LightType-Typing/LightType/blob/main/Roadmap.txt)